kathesch/JuliaTutorial.jl/docs/src/index.md

 * [Zygote.jl](https://fluxml.ai/Zygote.jl/latest/): Julia's main automatic differentiation package and is what powers Flux.jl.
 It has a similar lightweight/explict design philosophy.
 The book [Numerical Methods for Scientific Computing](https://www.equalsharepress.com/media/NMFSC.pdf) has a great tutorial on how to build an automatic differentiation tool in Julia similar to Zygote.

+* [Pluto.jl](https://github.com/fonsp/Pluto.jl): Fills a similar role to Jupyter notebooks (actually you can use Julia in Jupyter as well).
+Has many advantages over Jupyter notebooks notably being just a normal `.jl` file as opposed to a special `.ipynb` and being "reactive" meaning it automatically updates everything as you write code.
+Probably the best alternative to VS Code.

 **Plotting**
 * [Plots.jl](https://docs.juliaplots.org/stable/): The jack-of-all-trades standard plotting package.
 Has many backends and a simple syntax to make quick and dirty plots.
 * [Makie.jl](https://docs.makie.org/dev/): An extremely flexible `GPU powered plotting` package.
 Can make nice statistical plots and also interactive interfaces for "plots" which are borderline simple video games.
 * [Gadfly.jl](https://github.com/GiovineItalia/Gadfly.jl): Specialized for making really clean, composable statistical plots.
+* [Pluto.jl](https://github.com/fonsp/Pluto.jl): Not technically a plotting library, but fills a similar role to Jupyter notebooks (actually you can use Julia in Jupyter as well).
+Has many advantages over Jupyter notebooks notalby being just a normal `.jl` file.

 **Computer Algebra Systems**
 * [MathLink.jl](https://github.com/JuliaInterop/MathLink.jl): Wolfram Mathematica has a completely free and lightly licensed version known as [WolframEngine](https://www.wolfram.com/engine/) (can easily install it with brew).
 You can use it independently, but this is a really excellent interface in Julia that can bridge the gap between computational and analytic methods though at some performance cost.